 India is a fascinating country and with a population of over one billion, hugely diverse in terms of people, language and culture.
 The fourth largest economy in the world, yet in terms of its people’s living standards the contrasts could not be more extreme.
 In the major cities you will find shopping malls in which you can access all the shops you would find at home, whilst the poverty at the other end of the spectrum can be incredibly shocking.

 The coastal area is frequently hit by cyclones while further inland the Deccan plateau is a drought prone area.
 Tamil Nadu is much the same except tea sales make up the majority of the economy, it doesn’t suffer from drought and the climate in the hills is much cooler.
 Chennai is the state capital of Tamil Nadu and from there flights and trains run to Hyderabad.
-Towards the north lies Gujarat, where we operate a project three hours west of Ahmedabad, the state capital.
-Lying to the east of Gujurat is Madhya Pradesh, with the capital city Indore two hours north of Maheshwar, where there is another project.
+We have one project in the north in Madhya Prodesh, two hours north of the capital city in Maheshwar.

 In terms of accommodation , Volunteers usually share a room close either at their project or close by, but all Volunteers have their meals prepared them.
 Most will have easy access to wifi, or will be able to buy affordable data packages.